RajLabMSSM/DeepSEA/README.md

 <br>

 [DeepSEA](deepsea.princeton.edu) is a deep learning-based epigenomic mark prediction algorithm.
-Here, we apply this algorithm to the ROSMAP genomic data (subset according to the AD-associated loci identified by Kunkle et al (2019)) in order to elucideate the regulatory mechanisms, as well as relevant tissues and cell types, through which AD emerges.
+Here, we apply this algorithm to the ROSMAP genomic data (subset according to the AD-associated loci identified by Kunkle et al (2019)) in order to elucidate the regulatory mechanisms, as well as relevant tissues and cell types, through which AD emerges.
 </h4>

 <hr>